googleworkspace/solutions/calendar-timesheet/README.md

 spending a lot of time writing time on a daily basis in a stubborn system and synchronise that time to other systems.

-To solve this problem we can use the one time related application we have open every day, Google Calendar.
+To solve this problem we can use the main time related application we have open every day, Google Calendar.
 In an additional calendar we can quickly add an event for the appropriate timeslot.
 Then add a short description and forget about it.
-Art the end of the week you synchronise the calendar with a Google sheet.
-Categorize by customer, project and task based on the description and the data is structured for further processing.
+At the end of the week you synchronise the calendar with a Google sheet.

+You can categorize this information by customer, project and task based on the description and the data is structured for further processing.
 Use the dashboard or write a simple query to report or copy in other time sheets.